 Incentive payment applicants must meet the following criteria to be eligible for consideration:

 The applicant must submit a budget for converting the building from steam power to electricity, including the following:

 6. Data to inform a city assessment of greenhouse gas reduction for the conversion.

 The application will be evaluated according to the criteria described below, with the weights allocated to each criterion set forth in the table that follows.

 The city may request an interview as part of the evaluation process.
 Any such interviews will take place after CASR has conducted an initial review of submitted applications.

 CASR encourages applicants to utilize small, minority, and woman-owned businesses on their project team and, where independent contractors are needed, consider utilizing individuals who identify as people of color, Indigenous people, LGBTQ+, people with disabilities, and people whose household income is below the area median.

-CASR’s maximum award expenditure for calendar year 2021 incentives is $4 million.
+Maximum award expenditure for 2022 incentives is $4 million.

 The mission of the Office of Climate Action, Sustainability, and Resiliency (CASR) is to act with urgency to proactively mitigate climate change by advancing science-based strategies to reduce greenhouse gas emissions on a scale and timeline that align with the recommendations from the Intergovernmental Panel on Climate Change; cultivate resiliency in the face of potential climate change-related emergencies; secure an economically, socially, and environmentally sustainable city for generations to come; and ensure that the setting of goals and metrics and monitoring of results considers equity.